mistodon/hop/README.md

 Hop
 ===
-Bookmarking directories for your terminal.
+Let's you bookmark directories from your terminal and `cd` straight to them using a shorthand name.

 Installation
 ------------